Sinema took Wall Street money while killing tax on investors | Federal News Network

 She’s been far more magnanimous since, praising private equity in 2016 from the House floor for providing “billions of dollars each year to Main Street businesses” and later interning at a private equity mogul’s boutique winery in northern California during the 2020 congressional recess.

-The soaring contributions from the industry to Sinema trace back to last summer.
-That’s when she first made clear that she wouldn’t support a carried interest tax increase, as well as other corporate and business tax hikes, included in an earlier iteration of Biden’s agenda.
+The surge in contributions from the industry to Sinema trace back to last summer.
+That’s when she first made clear that she wouldn’t support a carried interest tax increase, as well as other corporate and business tax increases, included in an earlier iteration of Biden’s agenda.

 During a two-week period in September alone, Sinema collected $47,100 in contributions from 16 high-ranking officials from the private equity firm Welsh, Carson, Anderson & Stowe, records show.
 Employees and executives of KKR, another private equity behemoth, contributed $44,100 to Sinema during a two-month span in late 2021.